Choosing your modules (new & returning PGT students)

 What if I change my mind later?

-You will be able to amend your module choices for Semester 1/ Semester 2/ Full Year modules from when the timetable is published (usually August) up until 17.00 on Friday 5 October 2018.
+You will be able to amend your module choices for Semester 1/ Semester 2/ Full Year modules from when the timetable is published (usually August) up until early October (exact date TBC).

 In addition, you will be able to amend your module choices for Semester 2 modules from the last week of the first term up until the end of the first week of teaching of Semester 2.